-MYRTLE POINT — Construction kicked off last month to assemble a new livestock barn at the Coos County Fairgrounds in Myrtle Point.
+MYRTLE POINT — Construction is underway on a new livestock barn at the Coos County Fairgrounds in Myrtle Point.

 The new barn is estimated to be completed by June 30, a few weeks prior to the 2019 Coos County Fair & Rodeo.

 According to Coos County Fair board member Daris Bouthillier, the barn, which began as a multi-purpose indoor arena, was scaled back from its original concept last fall due to unforeseen costs and time restrictions.